Improve the WordPress Admin

 - Add a customized default email address to all automatic email notifications.

 What really makes Admin Customizer stand out is ease-of-use.
 All of its settings are contained in a handful of tabs on a single admin screen.
 You can have it set up and configured in just a few minutes.
+These options will greatly help you Improve the WordPress Admin.

 Interested in Admin Customizer?